ray-project/ray/doc/source/serve/tutorials/batch.rst

     the next batch, Ray Serve will look at the pending queries and take ``max(number_of_pending_queries, max_batch_size)`` queries to form a batch.
-    You can provide :mod:`batch_wait_timeout <ray.serve.BackendConfig>` to override this behavior to enforce full batch under some timeout.
+    You can provide :mod:`batch_wait_timeout <ray.serve.BackendConfig>` to override this behavior to wait for a full batch to arrive before executing (under a timeout).

 .. literalinclude:: ../../../../python/ray/serve/examples/doc/tutorial_batch.py
     :start-after: __doc_deploy_begin__